 - $5,000 worth of death benefits

 - Covers other accident-related expenses such as Mileage reimbursement to and from your doctor

 Regardless of who’s at fault, the following are eligible to use PIP benefits:

 - Any passengers who are involved in a car accident and they don’t have their own PIP coverage

 - Authorized drivers of your insured car

 - Family members of the policyholder in case they get injured while in another person’s car.

 - The policyholder and family members in case they are involved in an accident as pedestrians.

-Your main priority after an accident should be getting medical treatment for your injuries.
+Your main priority after a car accident should be getting medical treatment for your injuries.
 It will always be beneficial to you to seek an experienced attorney in dealing with the insurance companies to verify that your PIP benefits are used to their fullest advantage.
-At the Law Office of Andrew G. Rosenberg, we are there to walk you through every step of the way and are dedicated to making sure that you are properly compensated for your injuries and hardships due to an accident.

 Have You Been Injured In A Florida Car Accident?